Shimura data and corners: topology: The continuous map from the Borel--Serre to the Baily--Borel compactification

 where the intersection is over all admissible parabolics $Q_j$ containing $Q$, including $P$ (Corollary~\ref{2G}~(a)).
 According to Theorem~\ref{4D}~(b), $Q_\infty \preceq Q_j$ for all $j$.
-By Proposition~\ref{2E}~(a) (applied to the admissible parabolic $Q_\infty \cap P_j$ of $P_j$; cpm.\ \cite[Sect.~4.17]{P1}), the image of $h_{\re_\infty(x)}$ centralizes all co-characters $h_{\re_j(x)} \circ w$.
+By Proposition~\ref{2E}~(a) (applied to the admissible parabolic $Q_\infty \cap P_j$ of $P_j$; cmp.\ \cite[Sect.~4.17]{P1}), the image of $h_{\re_\infty(x)}$ centralizes all co-characters $h_{\re_j(x)} \circ w$.
 It is thus contained in $L_{x,Q}$.
-Thus, it commutes with any element in $Z(L_{x,Q})$. \end{Proof}
+Thus, it commutes with any element in $Z(L_{x,Q})$.
+In particular,